-Applying to law school isn’t just about LSAT and GPA.
-Law school admissions committees evaluate applications holistically—that is, they take into account every part of the applicant including the personal statement, supplemental essays, work experience, recommendations, and, the subject of this post, URM law school status.
+Getting into law school isn’t just about LSAT and GPA.
+Law school admissions committees evaluate applications holistically—that is, they take into account every part of the applicant in their law school requirements, including the personal statement, supplemental essays, work experience, recommendations, and, the subject of this post, URM law school status.

 What is “URM”?
 It refers to historically underrepresented minorities in the legal profession.
 Although who is considered a URM can differ based on the school, it’s widely accepted that this category includes those who identify as Black/African-American, Latinx/Hispanic, or Native American.